RalucaNicola/JSAPI_demos/cities-globe/README.md

 ## Step 2

-### - the one where we add the globe (with a module :sunglasses:) -
+### - the one where we create the globe :globe_with_meridians: (as a JS module :sunglasses:) -

 In this step we'll add the webscene with the globe visualization.
-We could create a new js file and load it in a script tag, but let's add it as a module instead.
+We could create a new `js` file and load it in a `script` tag, but let's add it as a module instead.
 Dojo uses the AMD module system and it needs to know where to load the modules from, so we need to specify that in `dojoConfig`:

 ```html
 <script>